Peggy Lehner

-Marguerite B. Lehner (born August 5, 1950) is the current mayor of Kettering, Ohio.
+Marguerite B. Lehner (born August 5, 1950) is an American politician who is the current mayor of Kettering, Ohio.
 Formerly, she also served in the Ohio Senate, Ohio House of Representatives, and on the Kettering City Council.
 Her Senate district was located entirely in Montgomery County and included Vandalia, Riverside, Kettering, Centerville, Miamisburg and Germantown.
 Lehner is a Republican.

 Career

 Having attended American University of Paris and graduating from Saint Mary-of-the-Woods College, Lehner was a three-term city councilwoman in Kettering, sat on the Ohio Ethics Commission from 1991 to 1997, served as a board member for the Greater Dayton Regional Transit Authority and has been active in efforts to address issues facing Dayton-area suburbs for decades.

 While Lehner was originally elected to the Ohio House of Representatives in 2008, she came first to the Statehouse as a member of the Ohio Senate.
 When Senator Jeff Jacobson resigned his seat early, he left a vacancy in an important lame duck session.
 Since Jacobson's elected successor Jon Husted was at that time serving as Speaker of the Ohio House, he was unable to resign and take his new seat in the Senate.
 Therefore, Senate leadership appointed Lehner to temporarily take a seat in the Senate to fill out the remainder of Jacobson's term.
 Following a month-long tenure in the Senate, Lehner then began her term as in the House.

 With incumbent and Speaker of the House Husted unable to run due to term limits, Lehner opted to succeed him.
 She faced Democrat Andi Eveslage in the general election, and won with 64% of the vote.
 She easily won reelection in 2010 with 70% of the vote, but only would serve about a week of that term.